 - Explain your career moves in a way that reinforces your value proposition and emphasises your key competencies.

-Most importantly, the cheap approach effectively casts you as a lower-level candidate to recruiters and hiring managers.
-It merely demonstrates the ways you were of value to past employers, rather than explaining how you can be of value to future employers.
+Perhaps most damaging is the fact that a cheap resume effectively casts you as a lower-level candidate – because it merely demonstrates the ways you were of value to past employers, rather than explaining how you can be of value to future employers.

 This difference is particularly important if you’re applying for a role as a senior manager or executive.

 To be considered for those roles, you must position yourself as a unique answer to an employer’s current commercial needs.

 If you were the Prime Minister, would you go to war with a collection of cheap tanks, aeroplanes and poorly trained, underpaid troops?